 Most doctors say this condition is harmless, but it’s good to be with a normal tongue than a tongue with profound color, it’s scary.

 b).
-Scarlet fever: This condition is more of an infection which causes the tongue to have a red and bumpy appearance.
+Scarlet fever: This condition is more of an infection that causes the tongue to have a red and bumpy appearance.

 If you experience fevers higher than the normal body temperatures and having a red tongue, consult your doctor immediately.
 Although over the counter Antibiotics can be used to treat scarlet fever.